trungle15/ReuseU/sprints/sprint-reviews/sprint_3_review.md

 **Favoriting a listing**: Find a listing of interest and simply click on the heart in the bottom right corner of the rectangular container.

 **Chats**: In the bottom right corner, find the chat menu/interface.
-Simply click on the chat for it to expand, click on the user profile to open the respective chat window and type away!
+Simply click on the up/down arrod to expand/collapse the chat interface.
+Click on the user profile to open the respective chat window and type away!